NVE/ebm/docs/source/heating_systems/index.rst

   :widths: 10, 10, 15, 15, 5, 5 ,5, 5, 5
   :header-rows: 1

-An example on how the forecasted heating systems are shown in the figure below.
+An example on how the forecasted share of heating systems can look are shown in the figure below.
 Here the share of air-air heatpumps is increased over time by shrinking the share of "Electricity - Bio" and increasing the share of "HP - Electricity - Bio".
+With the same rates as in the table above.

 .. raw:: html
   :file: ..\images\Hus.html